Lantronix Reports Results for Third Quarter of Fiscal 2023

 Third Quarter Non-GAAP EPS of $0.06 vs. $0.08 in the Prior Year

-/EIN News/ -- IRVINE, Calif., May 10, 2023 (GLOBE NEWSWIRE) -- Lantronix Inc. (NASDAQ: LTRX), a global provider of secure turnkey solutions for the Industrial Internet of Things (IoT) and the Intelligent IT market, today reported results for its third quarter of fiscal 2023.
+IRVINE, Calif., May 10, 2023 (GLOBE NEWSWIRE) -- Lantronix Inc. LTRX, a global provider of secure turnkey solutions for the Industrial Internet of Things (IoT) and the Intelligent IT market, today reported results for its third quarter of fiscal 2023.

 Net revenue totaled $33.0 million, up five percent sequentially and two percent year over year.